stevenh/go-uncalled/README.md

 - disabled: `bool` disable this rule.
 - category: `string` category to log failures with.
 - packages: `[]string` list of package import paths that if present will trigger this rule to be processed.
-- methods: `[]string` list of methods that should be present to trigger this rule, empty means no restriction.
 - results: `[]object` list of results that methods return that if matched will trigger this rule to be processed.
   - type: `string` name of the type relative to the package.
   - pointer: `bool` if true this type is a pointer type.
-  - expect: `object` the details to expect when performaing checks.
+  - expect: `object` the details to expect when performing checks.
     - call: `string` the method that should be called on the returned type, blank if this is a direct function call.
     - args: `[]string` the list of arguments that the call takes.